You‘ll suffer from stress-related rheumatoid arthritis

 I was asked if I was pregnant and it was pointed out to me that I should avoid another pregnancy.

-The treatment plan: drug treatment should curb the progression of the disease.
+The treatment plan was simple: drug treatment should curb the progression of the disease.